Hacker News

 Unfortunately later frameworks (intended to abstract these concerns) became ends in themselves, rather than a means to an end.
 These were used to satiate "enterprise-y" concerns (sacrifices to the enterprise gods).
 If you could afford to deploy operational Oracle, you would't necessarily flinch at the cost of the extra (often pointless) layers of abstraction.

-12 hours ago by silentbugs
+4 years ago by silentbugs

 Exactly.